MarilenaRoque/personal_portfolio/README.md

 # Mari Roque - Personal Potfolio

 > This is a responsive website to present myself and showcase my best projects.
+Developed using HTML5, CSS3 and Bootstrap.

-# A Live Version will be available soon [HERE](https://mariroqueproject.com)
+# A Live Version is available soon [HERE](https://mariroqueproject.com)

 ![Timeline View](./assets/images/screenshot.png)